mintcc342g/assault-lily-idle-game/README.md

 # Assault Lily Idle Game
 This project is a fan-made(unofficial) web game based on the concept of the Assault Lily project which is Japanese mixed-media franchise.

 Lilies have very busy days to fight with Huge, massive beasts that are the primary threat to humanity's survival.
 Lilies visit their favorite place to take a break.
-How about relaxing with them in the oasis to be made with pixel art?
+How about relaxing with them in the oasis being made with pixel art?

 - [Let's take a break!](https://mintcc342g.github.io/assault-lily-idle-game/)